Victorian-era cosmetics: Skin

 The use of excessive makeup in the Victorian age was viewed as promiscuous and would only be seen on performers or prostitutes.
 A pure, natural face, free from blemishes, freckles, or marks was considered beautiful.
-However, that didn't mean women did not secretly concoct their own remedies and cosmetics to enhance features and hide imperfections.
-Societal women did not want it known that they wore cosmetics so their beauty rituals were not publicized or discussed.
-One of the most important features to a woman in the Victorian Era was to have the most translucent, pale complexion possible.
+However, that did not mean women did not secretly concoct their own remedies and cosmetics to enhance features and hide imperfections.
+Due to the association of makeup with sex workers and actresses, societal women did not want it known that they wore cosmetics so their beauty rituals were not publicized or discussed.
+Beauty standards of the Victorian era were also rooted in racism and classism, with one of the most important features for a woman in the Victorian Era was to have the most translucent, pale complexion possible.
 A fair and healthy complexion distinguished a woman's social status.
+This signified one was wealthy enough to stay indoors and avoid the sun.
+As a result, women often painted blue veins on their skin, including on their breasts.
+This was done using a blue paste that mixed calcium carbonate, gum arabic and Prussian blue.
 A lady of a higher social standing would use accessories like gloves and umbrellas to help protect her from the environment.
 Cold cream - consisting of water, oil, emulsifier, and thickening agent - became a staple in the beauty rituals of Victorian women.
 It was believed that cold cream is beneficial for cleansing the skin and providing a moisturizing effect, and so the cream was essential to Victorian women who wanted to maintain very soft, delicate skin.

 Common skincare ingredients included rose water, glycerin and cucumber.
 These would be used to moisturize and improve the complexion.

 Women who employed the "painted" look used white paints and enamels on their faces and arms.
 This would mean avoiding exaggerated facial expressions, because the substances would crack.
 These substances were also corrosive to the skin because they contained lead, mercury, and arsenic so women would have to keep applying them to cover the damage.